 - I gave up on following up with doctors, therapists, and other client team members if I didn’t hear back from them after 1 attempt.
 This bothers me so much now because I let my own annoyance get in the way of collaborative care.
 Now I will visit them IN PERSON if they don’t get back to me because it’s so important for collaboration (and also shows how much you care about your client).

-- I dropped off business cards to many offices without actually saying hi.
+- I dropped off business cards at many offices without actually saying “Hi.”
 I bet 99% of the time those cards ended up in the trash.
 The connection with others is the most important part of networking.

 - My most recent mistake is thinking I can do it “all” in my private practice.
-My nutrition counseling practice has grown, my online business has expanded, AND I’ve had 2 little kids in the past 4 years.
+My nutrition counseling practice has grown, my online business has expanded, AND I’ve had 3 kids.
 I am busy!!
 If I tried to “do it all”, I wouldn’t be living a life.
 I now have lots of help around me supporting me in business and with my kids!
 This helps me find the work/life balance that works for me.